Environmental Protection Agency (EPA).

 - Absence of appearance of a lack of impartiality; and

-Nominations must include a resume, which provides the nominee's background, experience and educational qualifications, as well as a brief statement (one page or less) describing the nominee's interest in serving on the Council and addressing the other criteria previously described.
-Nominees are encouraged to provide any additional information that they think would be useful for consideration, such as: Availability to participate as a member of the Council; how the nominee's background, skills and experience would contribute to the diversity of the Council; and any concerns the nominee has regarding membership.
-Nominees should be identified by name, occupation, position, current business address, email and telephone number.
-Interested candidates may self-nominate.
-The DFO will acknowledge receipt of nominations.
+Nominations must include a resume, which provides the nominee's background, experience, and educational qualifications, as well as a brief statement (one page or less) describing the nominee's interest in serving on the Council and addressing the other criteria previously described.
+Nominees are encouraged to provide any additional information that they think would be useful for consideration, such as: Availability to participate as a member of the Council; and how the nominee's background, skills, and experience would contribute to the diversity of the Council.
+Nominees should be identified by name, occupation, position, current business address, email address, and telephone number.
+The DFO will use the email address provided for the nominee to acknowledge receipt of nominations.

 End Supplemental Information